Salvinorin A

-Salvinorin A is the main active psychotropic molecule in Salvia divinorum.
-Salvinorin A is considered an atypical dissociative hallucinogen.
+Salvinorin A is a κ-opioid receptor agonist and hallucinogen and is the main active constituent in Salvia divinorum (also known as diviner's sage, ska maría pastora, or simply salvia).
+It is usually taken via inhalation such as smoking or via oral administration.

-It is structurally distinct from other naturally occurring hallucinogens (such as DMT, psilocybin, and mescaline) because it contains no nitrogen atoms; hence, it is not an alkaloid (and cannot be rendered as a salt), but rather is a terpenoid.
-It also differs in subjective experience, compared to other hallucinogens, and has been described as having strong dissociative effects.
+The drug is structurally distinct from other naturally occurring hallucinogens (such as dimethyltryptamine (DMT), psilocybin, ergine (LSA), and mescaline), for instance containing no nitrogen atoms; hence, it is not an alkaloid (and cannot be rendered as a salt), but rather is a terpenoid.
+It also differs in subjective experience, compared to other hallucinogens, and has been described as having strong dissociative-esque effects.

-Salvinorin A can produce psychoactive experiences in humans with a typical duration of action being several minutes to an hour or so, depending on the method of ingestion.
+Salvinorin A can produce psychoactive experiences in humans with a typical duration of action being several minutes to an hour or so, depending on the route of administration.

 Salvinorin A is found with several other structurally related salvinorins.
 Salvinorin is a trans-neoclerodane diterpenoid.
-It acts as a kappa opioid receptor agonist and is the first known compound acting on this receptor that is not an alkaloid.
+It is the first known compound acting as a κ-opioid receptor agonist that is not an alkaloid.

-History

-Salvinorin A was first described and named in 1982 by Alfredo Ortega and colleagues in Mexico.
-They used a combination of spectroscopy and x-ray crystallography to determine the chemical structure of the compound, which was shown to have a bicyclic diterpene structure.
-Around the same time, Leander Julián Valdés III independently isolated the molecule as part of his PhD research, published in 1983.
-Valdés named the chemical divinorin, and also isolated an analog that he named divinorin B. The naming was subsequently corrected to salvinorin A and B after the work was published in 1984.
-Valdés later isolated salvinorin C.
+Use and effects

+Salvinorin A is active at doses as low as 200 μg.
+It has only been administered to humans in a few studies, one showing that its effects peaked at about 2 minutes, that its subjective effects may overlap with those of serotonergic psychedelics, and that it temporarily impairs recall and recognition memory.
+Like most other agonists of KOR, salvinorin A produces sedation, psychotomimesis, dysphoria, anhedonia, and depression.

+Interactions

+Naltrexone, a non-selective opioid receptor antagonist including of the κ-opioid receptor (KOR), blocks the hallucinogenic and physiological effects of salvinorin A in humans.
+Conversely, the serotonin 5-HT_{2A} receptor antagonist ketanserin was ineffective.

 Pharmacology

-Salvinorin A is a trans-neoclerodane diterpenoid with the chemical formula C_{23}H_{28}O_{8}.
-Unlike other known opioid-receptor ligands, salvinorin A is not an alkaloid, as it does not contain a nitrogen atom.
+Pharmacodynamics

+Research has shown that salvinorin A is a potent κ-opioid receptor (KOR) agonist (K_{i} = 2.4 nM, EC_{50} = 1.8 nM).
+It has a high affinity for the receptor, indicated by the low dissociation constant of 1.0 nanomolar (nM).
+It shows atypical properties as an agonist of the KOR relative to other KOR agonists.
+In addition to its KOR agonism, salvinorin A has been found to act as a dopamine D_{2} receptor partial agonist, with an affinity of 5–10 nM, an intrinsic activity of 40–60%, and an EC_{50} of 48 nM.
+As such, the dopamine D_{2} receptor might also play a role in its effects.

 Salvinorin A has no action at the 5-HT_{2A} serotonin receptor, the principal molecular target responsible for the actions of 'classical' psychedelics such as LSD and mescaline.
 Salvinorin A has also been shown to have effect on cannabinoid CB1 receptors.
 It significantly increases prolactin and inconsistently increases cortisol.
 It causes dysphoria by stopping release of dopamine in the striatum.
 Salvinorin A increases activity of DAT while decreasing activity of SERT.